zitadel/zitadel/README.md

 ## How Does It Work

-## Our Mission Statement
+## Our Vision

-- Opensource Solution
-- Cloud Native Desing
-- Easy to operate at scale
+- Create an IAM ...
-- Each operation is auditable
+  - where each operation is auditable over a long time period
-- Can be used as SaaS or Own Instace
+  - which can be used as SaaS or a dedicated instace
-- Security features are default and not hidden behind a paid tier
+  - with security features available by default and not hidden behind a paid tier
+  - based and available on opensource librarys
+  - designed to be a cloud-native application
+  - that is easy to operate and scale scale
+  - pricing....(some words to that)

 ## Quickstart